changhae-kim/wcsd/README.md

 # Weight-Centric Spectrum Denoiser (WCSD)

-WCSD is a lightweight self-supervised neural network for denoising X-ray absorption spectroscopy (XAS) data.
+WCSD is a lightweight self-supervised neural network for denoising temporal or spatial sequences of spectroscopic data such as time-resolved X-ray absorption spectroscopy (XAS).
 The model employs blind-spot convolutions and an ensemble of convolutional subnetworks with learnable mixing weights to suppress noise while preserving spectral features.

 This repository provides: